donmstewart/docker-storage-workshop/README.md

 docker run -it --rm -v dockercon:/dockercon busybox
 ```

-The above command will run the `busybox` container and map in the Docker volume `busybox` to the path `/dockercon` inside the container.
+The above command will run the `busybox` container and map in the Docker volume `dockercon` to the path `/dockercon` inside the container.

 ### <a name="task 2.3"></a>Task 2.3: Create shared data